dieter-wilhelm/apdl-mode/info/apdl-config.md

     (add-to-list 'auto-mode-alist '("\\.apdl$" . apdl-mode))

-files with the suffix *.apdl* will be opended under APDL-Mode.
+files with the suffix *.apdl* will be opened under APDL-Mode.

 ## WorkBench generated input files